KPkittiphat/KPkittiphat/README.md

 Developer,
 ----------

-I'm learning and developing web applications amd programming stuff .
+I'm learning and developing web applications and programming stuff .
 Never stop Learning

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [kittiphatphengnamkham34@gmail.com](mailto:kittiphatphengnamkham34@gmail.com)